ZhiweiNiepku/E2VD/README.md

 - E2VD

-Use pretrained backbone to extract protein sequence features, or download the extracted results from the table above.
+Use pretrained customized protein language model to extract protein sequence features, or download the extracted results from the table above.

 Training script is `single_site_benchmark/bind/E2VD/bind_train_5fold.py`.
 Modify the file paths in the code.